×

 1575

-monks
+of the monks

 In 1575, the commendatory abbot of Valmagne, Vincent Concomblet of Saint Séverin, passes into the camp of the Reformed and returns with an army of peasants to seat his own abbey.
 During this attack, the monks are murdered and the places ransacked.
 Valmagne will remain deserted during forty years and will become a den of brigands.